vaporsjs/ethers.js/docs/v5/api/utils/logger/README.md

 #### *Logger* . *errors* . **NETWORK_ERROR**

-An Ethereum network validation error, such as an invalid chain ID.
+An Vapory network validation error, such as an invalid chain ID.

 #### *Logger* . *errors* . **NONCE_EXPIRED**